rust-lang/rust/doc/tutorial.md

 This will define `north`, `east`, `south`, and `west` as constants, all of which have type `direction`.

-When the enum is C like, that is none of the variants have parameters, it is possible to explicitly set the discriminator values to an integer
+When an enum is C-like, that is, when none of the variants have parameters, it is possible to explicitly set the discriminator values to an integer value:
-value:

 ~~~~
 enum color {